 Cisco Unified Communications

-Cisco Systems effectively built the network infrastructure of the Internet with its routing and switching products and has maintained a dominant market position.
-As the company sought growth opportunities, it targeted the Voice-Over-Internet Protocol (VOIP) market and established its Internet Protocol Communications (IPC) group in the mid 1990s.
+Cisco has effectively built the network infrastructure for the Internet with its routing and switching products and has maintained the dominant market position throughout its history.
+As the company sought growth opportunities, it targeted the Voice-Over-Internet Protocol (VOIP) market and established its Internet Protocol Communications (IPC) group in the mid-1990s.

 By 2004, Cisco’s product line had grown to include multiple business units, many gained through acquisition.
 This resulted in a range of non-integrated, distinctly named products spanning IP-based PBXs, integrated email and voicemail, web and video conferencing, call center management, and a variety of end-point/phone devices.
 Despite this swift success, Cisco faced increasing challenges from traditional as well as disruptive technology companies and recognized the need to seize the opportunity to lead the category.

 Get the full story behind our partnership with Cisco Unified Communications to drive business growth through a unified product family platform.

 See how we focused Cisco Service’s positioning to extend value to its customers and partners.

 See how ATT’s divestiture created a 100-year-old startup.